Here is a video demonstration:

 3. Fill & Submit.

-You can make "Fill & Submit" a default button (by default Fill Forms is the default button) by going to "RoboForm -> Options -> Toolbar" and checking "Fill & Submit is the Default button for My Identities" option.
+You can make "Fill & Submit" a default button (by default Fill Forms is the default button) by going to "RoboForm -> Options -> Toolbar" and checking "Fill & Submit is the Default action for My Identities" option.

 4. Selective Form Filling.